Dorothy E. Smith Award Statement

 Just as Marx once invited us to press past the “No Admittance” warning on capital’s locked gate, so too did Dorothy Smith invite us to go beyond critique in her third volume of essays, Texts, Facts, and Femininity (Routledge, 1990).
 There, she defends the existence of complicated relational forms within discourse, and the knowledge—and knowable—subject as more than text.

-We value and honor scholars among us who offer new empirical angels on the social world, who give us another way of theorizing, who provide a lasting shift of a vision, and who generously share that vision with their students.
+We value and honor scholars among us who offer new empirical angles on the social world, who give us another way of theorizing, who provide a lasting shift of a vision, and who generously share that vision with their students.
 But we save our highest award for those who do that in a sustained, original way.
 In so doing, they extend our own sociological reach, and bequeath us the possibility of new worlds of social inquire.
 Over the years, Dorothy Smith’s scholarship has given us just such gifts, and is thus deserving of the recognition represented by this award for a Career of Distinguished Scholarship.

 Sarah Fenstermaker, Chair, Career of Distinguished Scholarship Award Selection Committe